houshuang/blog/content/posts/2013-10-02-blogging-with-nanoc-easy-workflow-for-embedding-images.md

 ...And Bob is my proverbial uncle.
 This, together with [linkify](http://reganmian.net/blog/2013/03/28/link-helper-for-markdown-using-google-chrome-history-and-other-sources/) to quickly insert links, and I'm very happy with my nanoc workflow.

 Here's a quick video showing the whole publishing process.
+Most of the code can be found in [newpost.rb](https://github.com/houshuang/blog/blob/master/newpost.rb), and I use [Keyboard Maestro](http://www.keyboardmaestro.com/) to trigger the scripts.

+<iframe width="640" height="480" src="//www.youtube.com/embed/YcLJmo3r-Ok" frameborder="0" allowfullscreen></iframe>